After fixing a computer glitch, Virginia adds 900 coronavirus deaths to its totals

 More deaths are reported through the second method of tracking, in which a computer system scours death certificates for signs that indicate covid-19 as a possible cause of death.
 Each certificate it identifies is examined by an epidemiologist to make a final determination.

-It was that system that had the error earlier this year, Peake said.
+That system had the error earlier this year, Peake said.

-Because of a programming flaw, the system stopped recognizing anything with a 2021 date, she said — just as everyone feared would happen with computer systems worldwide two decades ago with the Y2K phenomenon, when software had to deal with the date change from 1999 to 2000.
+Because of a programming flaw, the system stopped recognizing anything with a 2021 date, she said — just as everyone feared would happen with computer systems worldwide two decades ago with the Y2K phenomenon, when software programmers had to deal with the date change from 1999 to 2000.

 Once the problem was identified and fixed, officials had to go back and examine each death certificate in the backlog while still processing new cases as they came in.